 - Tonsillectomy (removal of tonsils) or adenoidectomy (removal of adenoids), most often in children

-- Septoplasty – correction of nasal septum to prevent obstruction and enable clear breathing
+- Septoplasty – correction of the nasal septum to prevent obstruction and enable clear breathing

 - Microlaryngoscopy – a short metal tube (laryngoscope) is inserted into the larynx (voice box).
 This is used for examination and can also be used to perform a biopsy or surgery